AfonsoFerreira2223/ESXI_Project/Router_config.md

 sysctl -p
 ```

-7. Install the DHCP server package by running the following command:
+Install the DHCP server package by running the following command:
 ```
 apt install -y isc-dhcp-server
 ```

-8. Edit the DHCP server configuration file `/etc/dhcp/dhcpd.conf`.
+Edit the DHCP server configuration file `/etc/dhcp/dhcpd.conf`.
 Change the domain name to your desired value using the following line:
 ```
 option domain-name "your_domain_name";
 ```

-9. Specify the IP addresses of the domain name servers and interfaces by adding the following line:
+Specify the IP addresses of the domain name servers and interfaces by adding the following line:
 ```
-option domain-name-servers <YOUR IP addresses>;
+option domain-name-servers ´YOUR IP addresses´;
 ```

-10. Add the HMAC-MD5 key for secure DHCP updates by inserting the following lines:
+Add the HMAC-MD5 key for secure DHCP updates by inserting the following lines:
 ```
 key DHCP_UPDATER {
     algorithm HMAC-MD5.SIG-ALG.REG.INT;